petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-overview.md

 :::image type="content" source="media/container-instances-standby-pools/standby-pool-aci-workflow-diagram.png" alt-text="Diagram of the workflow of creating a container using the traditional path vs the standby pool path.":::

 ## Limitations
-Standby pools for Azure Container Instances is not available in the Azure portal.
+Creating and managing a standby pool for Azure Container Instances is not yet available in the Azure portal.

 ## Prerequisites